 Father Ryan graduated from Oswego High School in 2010, and studied English with an emphasis in writing and Secondary Education at North Central College before entering St. John Vianney Seminary at the University of St. Thomas in St. Paul, Minnesota.
 He holds Bachelorâ€™s Degrees in Philosophy and Catholic Studies from St. Thomas.
 In 2018, Fr.
 Ryan completed seminary formation at the University of Saint Mary of the Lake â€“ Mundelein Seminary, where he earned a Baccalaureate in Sacred Theology (STB) and a Masterâ€™s degree in Divinity (M.Div.).
 He was ordained to the priesthood on May 26, 2018 by Bishop R. Daniel Conlon.
-Fr.
-Ryan graduated with a Master of Arts Degree in Catholic Studies (CSMA) from the University of St. Thomas in May of 2020.
-His research centered on the relationship between Catholic anthropology, the Christian spiritual life, and the modern trends of nihilism and individualism as they are compounded by digital technology.
-This research culminated in his Master’s Essay, entitled “The Christian ‘Yes’ and the Defeat of Nihilism in the Digital Age.”
+Previously priestly assignments have included the Cathedral of Saint Raymond Nonnatus & Sacred Heart Parish in Joliet, and Saints Peter and Paul Parish in Naperville.
+He currently represents his age cohort on the Diocese of Joliet Priest Personnel Board.

 In 2012, Father Ryan founded VianneyMedia, a social media apostolate at St. John Vianney Seminary.
 He was a member of the team that spearheaded the digital marketing effort at Mundelein Seminary, under the tutelage of then-Father Robert Barron.

 The views expressed on this site are those of Fr.
 Ryan Adorjan and do not necessarily reflect the views of the Diocese of Joliet or any other entity.